 How to Help a Cooperative Drug Addict

-If your friend or family member recognizes the need to get help for addiction, there are some things you can do, such as:
+If your loved one understands the need to get help for their addiction, there are some things you can do, such as:

-- Look for a top drug rehabilitation facility and program.
-Offer to make contact and ask questions about the types of programs available and the success rate of participants.
+- Research top drug rehabilitation facilities and programs.
+Offer to contact the facility to learn more about the types of programs available and how new clients can be admitted.

-- Be alert for signs of relapse and get help, if indicated.
-Drug addiction is chronic and must be managed continually.
+- Be alert for signs of relapse, and get help if indicated.
+Overcoming addiction is a lifelong struggle, and must be managed continually.